ToyotaCRDL/mahos/misc/paper/paper.md

 2) high-level measurement logics or analysis algorithms, and
 3) graphical user interfaces (GUIs) or top-level automation scripts.
 The system may also involve multiple computers.
-These demands suggest that a distributed system can serve as a framework to help to write testable and maintainable programs.
+It would become very difficult to write debuggable, testable, and maintainable programs on a monolithic framework.
+To solve this kind of problem in measurement automation, `MAHOS` provides a flexible framework to build distributed systems consisting of small independent programs.

 # Statement of need

-`MAHOS` is a Python package for distributed measurement automation.
+`MAHOS` is a Python framework for building distributed measurement systems.
 Python has been a major language of choice for laboratory automation.
-The low-level binding libraries such as PyVISA [@pyvisa] and PyDAQmx [@pydaqmx] are available for Python.
+The low-level binding libraries for instruments, such as PyVISA [@pyvisa] and PyDAQmx [@pydaqmx], are available for Python.
-There are also several projects aiming to provide a comprehensive software stack ranging from the drivers to the GUIs [@pymeasure; @qudi].
+There are also several projects aiming to provide a comprehensive software framework ranging from the instrument drivers to the GUIs [@pymeasure; @qudi; @nspyre].

-The target of `MAHOS` is similar to these libraries.
+While we believe that a distributed framework would result in a more maintainable and flexible system, the existing libraries provide rather monolithic ones.
+That is why we have built `MAHOS` to provide a flexible framework for constructing distributed systems.
-A key feature of `MAHOS` is that it provides a simple framework to construct distributed systems, where the pieces of the programs are run on different processes (or threads), and talk to each other.
+On the `MAHOS`-based system, several pieces of the programs are run on different processes (or threads) and talk to each other.
 Due to this architecture, it is quite straightforward to set up multi-computer systems.
 Moving from GUI operation to scripted automation is made seamless as well;
 the GUI and top-level script (3rd layer) are seen as equivalent clients from a measurement logic (2nd layer).